AlephVault/redot-mmo/README.md

     ◯ World (Node of type AlephVault_MMO.Client.World, named "World") ◯ Connections (Node of type AlephVault_MMO.Client.Connections, named "Connections") ◯ Connection_37 (Node of type AlephVault_MMO.Client.Connection, or a sub-type).
+            ◯ Commands (This will be explained later) ◯ Notifications (This will be explained later)
     ◯ MultiplayerSpawner (Node of type MultiplayerSpawner, named "MultiplayerSpawner")
 ```